jouleffect/clocktask/README.md

 The repository includes:

-📄 R.A.D. in PDF File.
+📄 R.A.D. in PDF File in Italian language.

 📈 Class Diagram images